 Instead, we now have the opportunity to teach her as much as we can and prepare her as much as we can for a life that GOD has planned for her without the hindrance of OUR plan.

-She is our sweet and happy girl who loves peas and hates sleep.
-She’s still small for her age, though at her 4 year check up she did finally make it to the “growth chart”.
+She is our sweet and happy girl who loves milkshakes and hates sleep.
 She smiles a lot.
 People, even strangers, are drawn to her in an unexplainable way.
 She sees more doctors than most kids, but not nearly as many as she used to see.
-She loves Disney and music and puppies and Christmas.
+She loves Disney and music and “inflatables” (think blow up Santa) and Christmas.
 We take things a day at a time and leave the future to One who handles it better than we do.

 Parenting a special needs child is tough, it can be slow, it can be lonely.
 But, we have met some amazing people along the way who have been a tremendous help to these sometimes ignorant parents.
 We’ve learned a lot – about Williams Syndrome, yes, but also about parenting in general and about ourselves and about our friends and about feeding difficulties – and hopefully we’ve reached a place where we can now look back and help others.

 I’m thankful for the things we’ve learned and the people we’ve met.
-I’m thankful for a child who even at 2 years old taught me so much about loving people in a pure and unconditional way, without judgement or prejudice.
+I’m thankful for a child who teaches me so much about loving people in a pure and unconditional way, without judgement or prejudice.
 I’m thankful for this story that God has given us.